 1. Estimating How Much You Spend

-Before you can create a budget, you have to know where your money goes and your true cost-of-living expenses.
-Estimating or guessing your expenses isn’t going to work because you’re likely spending more than you think each month.
+Before you can create a budget, you have to know where your money goes and what your true cost-of-living expenses are.
+Estimating or guessing your expenses isn’t going to work, because you’re likely spending more than you think each month.

 “It’s a good idea to track your spending for a month or two before you try to come up with a budget,” said Barry Choi, personal finance expert at Money We Have.
 “Make a log of everything you spend money on.
 This way, you can see where your money is going and then come up with a realistic budget.”